hypride/MiniStudentPortal/README.md

 * Done

 # 🧬 How to upload Data:
-* In the upload_mark folder have the code to upload marks.
+* In the [upload_mark](https://github.com/hypride/MiniStudentPortal/tree/main/mark_upload) folder you can see and index file.
-*
+* open that file and goto 87 line of it.
+* and add your firebase config.
-* Give me a star
+* Give me a star.